 Once suitably relaxed, get adverture flowing again with Clearsky Adventure.
 Located in the grounds of Castle Ward, the team offer a range of activties including canoeing on nearby Strangford Lough.

 Glamping at Benone Tourist Complex

-This family complex on the northern Causeway Coastal Route is just a short walk away from the sandy Blue Flag Benone beach, and close to the curious ruins of Downhill Demesne.
+This family complex on the Causeway Coastal Route is just a short walk away from the sandy Blue Flag Benone beach, and close to the curious ruins of Downhill Demesne.